rom-rb/rom-rb.org/source/4.0/learn/getting-started/core-concepts.html.md

             selections, the relations `#each` method is called which triggers the <mark>dataset</mark> to fetch the data.

-**Step 4.** Raw data is collected from the datastore and passed up to the relation.
+**Step 4.** Raw data in the form of tuples are collected from the datastore and
+            returned to the relation.
+Before proceeding each tuple is passed through an <mark>output schema</mark>.

-**Step 5.** The relation, if mappers are configured, maps the raw data into an
+**Step 5.** The relation, if mappers are configured, maps the tuples into an
-            output entity.
+            output entity/entities.

-**Step 6.** The repository passes the entity on through to the Application Domain.
+**Step 6.** The repository passes the entity/entities on through to the
+            Application Domain.

 ### Writing Data

+Writing data with ROM is fundamentally a process of applying commands to relations in order to modify the stored data.

-**Step 7.** Application Domain requests an entity to be updated.
+**Step 7.** Application Domain has a need to update an entity.

-**Step 8.** In a method on the repository, you can either use changesets or direct
+**Step 8.** The repository, accepting either an entity object or a raw `Hash`
-            commands to make changes to the datastore.
+            representing the entity configures either a changeset or direct command on relation to make changes to the datastore.

 **Step 8.1.** Before the Changeset passes itself to the underlying command, you
               can map the Changeset data into a structure that's more akin to what your datastore looks like.

-**Step 9.** Command executes against the datastore and updates the data.
+**Step 9.** Command processes one or more tuples through the
+            <mark>input schema</mark> then executes against the datastore which
+            updates the data.

 ## Repositories